yuweida/crowd-written-novel/NOVEL.md

-It was a sunny May day
+It was a sunny May day.
+Biily was snoozing in the hammock.